cozy/cozy-guidelines/templates/README.tpl.md

 Hack
 ----

+_:pushpin: Note:_ we recommend to use [Yarn] instead of NPM for package management.
+Don't hesitate to [install][install-yarn] and use it for your Cozy projects, it's now our main node packages tool for Cozy official apps.

 ### Install and run in dev mode

 Hacking the <APP_NAME> app requires you to [setup a dev environment][setup].